gusztavvargadr/vagrant/samples/README.md

     box: ubuntu/trusty64
 ```

-In configurations like this, `default` serves as an abstract baseline, that is, you cannot create a machine named `default`, but the other boxes (in this case `precise` and `trusty`) inherit all its settings.
+In configurations like this, `default` serves as an abstract baseline, that is, it does not create a machine named `default`, but the other boxes (in this case `precise` and `trusty`) inherit all its settings.

 [Multi-machine]: multi-machine